 What about the correlation of low clouds with cosmic ray flux?
 It is a complex series of steps needed to go from a cosmic ray hit in the lower atmosphere to a cloud condensation nucleus to a nucleated particle big enough to be called a cloud droplet and scatter sunlight and affect climate.
 The physics shows that there are already far more than plenty of nuclei available for cloud formation, given the other conditions necessary to make a cloud.
 While there are still uncertainties in modelling the steps, note that Pierce and Adams (2008) find that the number of cloud condensation nuclei caused by cosmic rays modulated by the solar cycle is only about 0.1% of the total cloud condensation nuclei, which is “far too small to make noticeable changes in cloud properties based on either the decadal (solar cycle) or climatic time-scale changes in cosmic rays.”.
 A good summary of the state of aerosols and cosmic rays and cloud nucleation as of 2009 is here.
 Also, note that global night time temperatures are rising even faster than daytime temperatures.
 This fits well with CO2-induced IR absorption, but conflicts strongly with Svensmark's idea that it is cosmic-ray induced changes in albedo due to clouds.

-So the theory of cosmic ray induced significant cloud cover looks pretty weak, but what about the observations of clouds?
+So the theory of cosmic ray induced significant cloud cover looks - evening being maximally charitable - pretty weak.
+But what about the observations of clouds?
 After all, maybe some mechanism other than ones considered may be at work and yet induce a significant effect.
 A good way to see if GCR's affect cloudiness is to study so-called "Forbush Decreases (FD's) ", which are significant and rapid drops in the GCR intensity over a time scale of a few days.
 Since the lifetime of clouds is of order hours, studying cloud cover over these time scales will at least test if there is any demonstrable mechanism for GCR's to affect clouds, although not over the decades time scale relevant for climate change.
 Svensmark (2009), using only 5 FD's, says there is an effect from FD's, but Kristjansson et al. (2008) studied a larger sample of FD's and used MODIS satellite data, finding no correlation by several measures.
 NOAA (The National Oceanic and Atmospheric Administration) website summarizing global warming science, says "global analyses of cloud cover over land for the 1976-2003 period show little change".
 This site has a fairly comprehensive list of published papers (over two dozen) finding insignificant or no connection between cosmic rays and cloud cover.

 More important, the ISCPP satellite data on global cloud cover (used in Svensmark's